 But he could hear Philly whispering, “Believe, Justin.
 Believe.”

 He relaxed, let his back lay flat on the floor and breathed in.
 “I believe,” he said to no one in particular, except the author of the breath he felt leaving his arms.
 He really, deeply needed to believe.
 It was his only chance.
 He breathed again.
 And the next moment he saw light escaping from his chest.
 And he felt his lips warming.
 He puckered them and looked down toward them.
 He could tell from them that his whole face, his head was beginning to glow.
 “I believe.
 I believe.”
 He breathed deeply as they threw him onto his stomach and cuffed him.
 “I believe.”
 He breathed deeply again as they lifted him to his feet and pushed him toward the door.
-He was suddenly slammed with love for his victims.
+The light reached some new part of him and he was suddenly slammed with love for his victims.
 “I’m sorry!”
 He shouted back.
 “I’m so, so sorry!
 Just believe!”

 They moved him toward the police cars.
 “I believe.”
 And when he finally settled into the back seat, crushing his hands cuffed behind his back.
 “I believe.”
 And as the door slammed closed, he breathed another time.
 “I believe.”